-Teachers registering for this program will become part of a cohort of other teachers throughout the four courses.
-Please note that the courses are graduate level classes that require high levels of participation.
+Teachers who are selected for this program will become part of a cohort of other teachers throughout the 4 courses.

 The four 50-hour classes (200 hours) are the equivalent to 20 PLUs.
-Participants are required to bring a check of $50.00 made out to the DeKalb County School District at the beginning of each course.
-These funds will be held until the end of each class.
+Once enrolled in the Endorsement, participants are required to bring a check in the amount of $50.00 made out to the DeKalb County EL Studies Program to each our the four face-to-face classes.
+These checks will be held until the end of each class.
 If any participant drops the class or fails to pass with 80%, the deposit will not be returned

-- Provide a copy of a valid, clear and renewable Georgia certificate (copy of certificates can be obtained from the Georgia Professional Standards Commission website at www.gapsc.com).
+- Provide a copy of a valid, clear and renewable Georgia certificate (You can obtain a copy of your certificate from the following website: www.gapsc.com).

 - Write a 5-paragraph essay explaining why you would like to participate in the ESOL Endorsement Program.

-All documents must be submitted to the EL Studies Program office as a complete packet with a copy of the ESOL Endorsement Application Checklist form no later than Thursday, September 8, 2016.
-Any incomplete packets will not be submitted for processing.
+All documents must then be submitted to the EL Studies Program office as a complete packet with a copy of the ESOL Endorsement Application Checklist form and the CaseNEX registration confirmation e-mail by Tuesday, August 29, 2017.
+Incomplete packets will NOT be submitted for processing.

-Applicants will receive an e-mail notice of registration from CaseNEX and a final confirmation regarding the successful admission to the endorsement program will be e-mailed by Monday, September 26, 2016.
+A final confirmation regarding the successful admission to the endorsement program will be e-mailed by Wednesday, September 6, 2017.

 **If you have any questions regarding the registration process for the ESOL Endorsement classes, please contact Dr. Evelyn Hall, ELL Coordinator, at (678) 676-6602**